 The need for telecoms infrastructure will be greater than ever in the coming years, so it's important that we understand how important this industry really is.
 This article takes a deep dive into the importance of having telecommunications infrastructures in place.

 This technology is often used to create a more collaborative environment, where teams can work together at great distances.
 This has been a crucial element during the Covid-19 pandemic where multitudes of people have needed to work from home.
-The infrastructure enables people to communicate via such channels as telephone, email, various software packages, and video (and web) conferencing.
+The infrastructure enables people to communicate via such channels as landline phones, email, various software packages, and video (and web) conferencing.
 Businesses also use their power to provide quality customer service, including complaint handling.

 There are also companies that supply services to energy providers.
 A study of the GNB Energy website shows that such businesses need help with property poles and pole holds, ITS (Intelligent Transport Systems), and lighting and wiring.
 Assistance is also needed for such things as overhead powerline construction.